 Things to Do

-Experience the Incredible Thermal Features
+Experience Yellowstone’s Incredible Thermal Features

-Located in the Upper Geyser Basin, Old Faithful is probably the most recognized feature in the park and no trip would be complete without seeing it erupt.
+Located in the Upper Geyser Basin, Old Faithful is probably the most recognized feature in the park, and no trip would be complete without seeing it.
 An eruption is quite fascinating.
 The geyser erupts about every 1.5 hours and can shoot water nearly 200 feet in the air!

-Old Faithful is one of only six major geysers that are predicted regularly by the staff which is remarkable considering there are over 500 geysers in the park.
+Old Faithful is one of only six major geysers that are predicted regularly, which is remarkable considering there are over 500 geysers in the park.
 Its regularity is the basis for its name and one of the reasons that developers were able to build viewing areas and lay the foundation of the village and visitor center that exists today at Old Faithful.